 The ability to glean information from users’ behavior, predict what is useful to them, and deliver a novel singular experience that is exclusive to an individual should be the new minimum expectation of your Enterprise Search system or Insight Engine.
 With millions of searchable knowledge bases and an ever-growing number of self-service applications, content is growing exponentially within enterprise organizations.
 Ensuring optimal relevancy in the ranking of search results helps businesses reduce costly support calls.
 Organizations have also found that Enterprise Search solutions can provide significant time savings by quickly locating previously buried information, and can increase customer satisfaction by delivering relevant results on demand.

-Making smart use of enterprise search should be fundamental to the way your business operates.
+Smart use of enterprise search should be fundamental to the way your business operates.
 Enterprise search systems personalize the relevance of a given piece of information to create a better customer experience.
 More and more, search engines are exhibiting a better understanding of what their users want, and in order to stay competitive, you should take advantage of this in your own business.
 It’s time to be making enterprise search personal.